-Addiction can often stress a family to the breaking point.
-It impacts the stability of the home, the family’s unity, mental health, physical health, finances, and overall family dynamics.
-Addiction can totally disrupt family life and cause harmful, lasting effects.
-This is why addiction is referred to as a family disease.
+Addiction can totally disrupt family life and cause harmful damage with long-lasting effects.
+This is why addiction is often referred to as a family disease.
 At Waypoint Recovery Center, we want to address the whole family system to optimize success.

 When a family member is struggling with a substance use disorder, the stress can often push a family to the breaking point.
 A family member’s use of drugs or alcohol impacts the stability of the home, the mental and/or physical health of individuals, the state of the family’s finances, and the overall health of a family’s dynamics and unity.

 In order to do so effectively, we provide several ways for the family to engage:

 Individual Family Sessions are provided during the last two weeks of residential treatment.
 The client and their counselor will set up a time for the family and client to speak via telephone after the initial 14-day blackout period.
 This session will be an opportunity for the client and family members to discuss progress in treatment, and discuss family expectations for the client after discharge, discharge plans for ongoing treatment, and how things will be different going forward.